mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 Thoughts on Python 3
 ====================

-I spend the last couple of days thinking about Python 3's current state a lot.
+I spent the last couple of days thinking about Python 3's current state a lot.
 While it might not appear to be the case, I do love Python as a language and especially the direction it's heading in.
 Python has been not only part of my life for the last couple of five years, it has been the